-The new Hurtigruten hybrid MS Roald Amundsen has set sail for the artic and is becoming the first cruise ship able to operate on battery power.
+The new Hurtigruten hybrid MS Roald Amundsen has set sail for the artic and is becoming the first battery-powered cruise ship.
 When using its battery packs, it enables the vessel to move silently through sensitive wildlife areas without a trace!

 “This opens a new chapter in maritime history.
 MS Roald Amundsen is the first cruise ship equipped with batteries, something deemed impossible just a few years back.
 With the introduction of MS Roald Amundsen, Hurtigruten sets a new standard not only for cruising but for the entire shipping industry to follow,” said Hurtigruten CEO Daniel Skjeldam.

-Hurtigruten Captain Kai Albrigtsen was at the helm as MS Roald Amundsen left the Kleven yard for her maiden voyage along the Norwegian coast.
-“The Roald Amundsen is a 'Green Pioneer' and to captain a new ship and bring her from the shipyard is always an honor," said Albrigtsen.
+Hurtigruten Captain Kai Albrigtsen was at the helm as the battery-powered cruise ship MS Roald Amundsen left the Kleven yard for her maiden voyage along the Norwegian coast.
+“The Roald Amundsen is a ‘Green Pioneer’ and to captain a new ship and bring her from the shipyard is always an honour,” said Albrigtsen.